 3. Yearly Pass to a Local Attraction

-Yearly pass or a membership to an attraction means many days of fun!
-Here are a few ideas from the Toronto area: Wonderland, Ontario Science Centre and the ROM all sell yearly pass in early bird prices.
+A yearly pass or a membership to an attraction means many days of fun!
+Here are a few ideas from the Toronto area: Wonderland, Ontario Science Centre and the ROM all sell yearly pass at early bird prices.

 4. Gift Card To An Indoor Playground

 Look online for a nearby playground.
-I found that many of the playgrounds offer gift cards or 3 months pass you can purchase as a gift.
+I found that many of the playgrounds offer gift cards or 3-month passes you can purchase as a gift.